Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

 <p align="justify">
 He was a Researcher Biostatistician at Insight
-Centre for Data Analytics working in partnership with Orreco and NUI Galway in the development of statistical methods applied to athlete performance.
+Centre for Data Analytics working in partnership with Orreco and NUI Galway in the development of statistical methods applied to athlete performance, and prediction models for COVID-19.

 Thiago developed statistical methods in longitudinal concordance correlation, multilevel model (hierarchical model), generalized linear mixed-effects model, experimental design, longitudinal